layoutBox/PinLayout/README.md

 ```

 ###### Example:
-This example centered horizontally the view B in the space remaining at the right of the view A. The view B has a width of 100 pixels..
+This example centered horizontally the view B in the space remaining at the right of the view A. The view B has a width of 100 pixels.

 ![](docs/pinlayout-example-justify-remaining-space.png)